JuliaDebug/Cthulhu.jl/TypedSyntax/README.md

 Note that the two `[call]` expressions involving `first` are marked with "type" `[3]`.
 Since this vector has only one element, it means that only one type-inferred call to `first` could be found.
 However, there were two source statements "competing" to be assigned to it.
-Since it could not uniquely resolve the caller, these are marked in yellow with `::NF`:
+Since it could not uniquely resolve the caller, these are marked in yellow with `::NF` (for "not found"):

 ```julia
 julia> printstyled(stdout, TypedSyntaxNode(firstfirst, (Vector{Any},)))